akveo/react-native-ui-kitten/docs/src/articles/guides/runtime-theming.md

 ## Note on state management

 This guide is just a short introduction on how it can be done with standard React tools.
-Working with real production apps you're also able to implement this with other powerful state management tools like [MobX](https://mobx.js.org/getting-started.html) or [Redux](https://redux.js.org/).
+Working with real production apps you're also able to implement this with other powerful state management tools like <a href="https://mobx.js.org/getting-started.html" target="_blank">MobX</a> or <a href="https://redux.js.org/introduction/getting-started" target="_blank">Redux</a>.

 <hr>